GDKID69/GDKID69.github.io/notgdkid-terms-and-privacy.md

 While in-game (your decision to take part), your surface user info (name, discriminator, ID) are stored for our player tracking system.
 After the game ends, all member-related data is erased from our systems.

 ### Data Deletion
 No member-related data nor message content data is persistently stored.
 If you wish to remove your server's game configurations, you can invoke the `bansettings clear` command on the bot.
-Kicking the bot will remove any remaining data we have on you.
+Kicking the bot will remove any remaining data we have on your server.